animate1978/MB-Lab/docs/proxy.rst

 To create a new asset is actually fairly simple procress but certain requirements are needed in order for them to be used in MB-Lab

 * Scaled to the MB-Lab Base model

+The assets need to be scaled to size with an MB-Lab mesh.
+Use some of the assets found in the MB-Lab project as reference.

 * Named the same in Outliner as well as filename

-* WIP
+This is required in order for the addon to recognize the file. (eg: anime_hair and anime_hair.blend)